damani15/crustydb-labs-cs347-fall24/README.md

 Implement the slotted page structure in the files `src/storage/heapstore/src/page.rs` and `src/storage/heapstore/src/heap_page.rs`.
-Please see your [handout instructions](docs/lab1-heappage.md) for more information.
+Please see the [handout instructions](docs/lab1-heappage.md) for more information.

 Do not modify any other files in the repository.